Baldur’s Gate 3 Astarion: The Pale Elf Walkthrough

 This will be a brutal fight if you do not use your persuasive abilities in Baldur’s Gate 3.
 The Orthon will surround himself with many minions, plus the displacer beast.

-To talk with Yurgir to enact your plan, you should go through the bottom and not come in through the back.
-If you do, he will fight you, and there will be no talking.
-To make him kill all his allies, you have to get him to recite his contract, which is a song.
+To talk with Yurgir, you should go through the bottom and not come in through the back.
+If you do, he will fight you immediately, and there will be no talking.
+You must get him to recite his contract, which is a song to make him kill all his allies.

 Pass the insight check and then persuade him that the lyrics are a trick.
-This can be done by passing the persuasion check (D:16).
+This can be done by passing the persuasion check (DC16).
 This way, Yurgir will order his minions to kill each other.
 To make him kill his displacer beast, you must persuade him that his beast has also heard the song.

 Meet with Raphael again